 As the sun shines upon the water–whether the ocean or the rain–evaporation rises into the atmosphere.
 Then it comes back to the earth in the form of dew, rain, sleet, hail, or snow.
 This allows for a constant recycling of moisture.
 God planned all of this so you and I might live in relative comfort upon this earth.
 According to Morris and Woolfenden (2018), vegetation inhales carbon dioxide and exhales oxygen.
 This is done during the daytime as a part of photosynthesis.
 The plant uses water in combination with the carbon dioxide to complete photosynthesis.
 Oxygen is a by-product of this process.
 Thus, we humans are supplied with the oxygen needed to live here on earth (Stancil, 2019).
 No one person could have thought of all the necessary components to create our functional universe.
 In my opinion, whether or not science believes it, science itself is daily proving the Holy Bible to be true.

 At this point I feel I must ask: Why is Creationism not given equal time in our science texts alongside the Big Bang Theory — Darwinism — Evolution?
 Maybe because it makes far more sense; it just requires a little bit of faith.
 There are some major components missing from those theories.
 For example, what caused the Big Bang?
-Where did the components that created the Big Bang come from.
-How did the Big Bang create conditions conducive to live and evolution?
+Where did the components that created the Big Bang come from?
+How did the Big Bang create conditions conducive to life and to evolution?
 From my point of view, current scientific explanations leave much to be explained and the answers to the queries I just put forth can never satisfy a truly curious mind.

 What caused Evolution to begin, and then to continue?
 All conditions had to be just right for everything to happen at just the right time.
 My faith tells me Creationism is the most valid theory out there.
 God has planned the beginning of this universe, and He tells us the earth and all the elements will burn up with a fervent heat (2 Peter 3:10); so, he also knows how and why the earth will be destroyed.